Skip to main content

 Biography

-Professor Tavassoli completed her DPhil in Molecular Biology in 1987 at the University of Sussex.
-Shortly after the completion of her PhD she obtained a fellowship from the International Union Against Cancer (UICC) to spend a short postdoctoral training fellowship in the laboratory of Prof Robert Eisenman at the Fred Hutchinson Cancer Research Centre in Seattle, USA.
+Professor Tavassoli completed her DPhil in Biochemistry studying molecular mechanisms of cellular senescence and immortalisation in 1987 at the University of Sussex, under the supervision of Prof Sydney Shall.
+After completing her PhD, Mahvash obtained an International Union Against Cancer (UICC) postdoctoral training fellowship in the laboratory of Professor Robert Eisenman at the Fred Hutchinson Cancer Research Centre in Seattle, USA to study the role of C-Myc oncogene.

-In April 1995 Professor Tavassoli was appointed as a lecturer in the Department of Oral Medicine and Pathology at King’s College London where she has been working since.
-In Sept 2000 she was promoted to senior lecturer and in 2006 to Reader in Molecular Pathology.
-In September 2007 she was appointed Professor of Molecular Oncology where she is currently leading a research team, within the Centre for Host Microbiome Interactions, Faculty of Dentistry, Oral & Craniofacial Sciences.
+In April 1995 Mahvash was appointed Lecturer in the Department of Oral Medicine and Pathology at King’s College London.
+In Sept 2000 she was promoted to Senior Lecturer and in 2006 to Reader in Molecular Pathology.
+In September 2007 she was appointed Professor of Molecular Oncology where she currently leads a research team, within the Centre for Host Microbiome Interactions, Faculty of Dentistry, Oral & Craniofacial Sciences.

 Research